adelyasser00/NFT-Collection-with-a-whitelist/README.md

 # NFT-Collection-with-a-whitelist
 Build an NFT collection with a whitelist using Hardhat and Solidity.
-Part of learnweb3.io Ethereum Developer Course.
+Part of learnweb3.io Ethereum and Solidity Developer Course.